-Make sure you also checkout the beginner's guide to learn about some basic concepts on how to build your company up quickly.
+Make sure that you also checkout the beginner's guide to learn about some basic concepts about how to build your company quickly.

-The displayed profit is based on the price you input and the current market demand.
-Essentialy it's the money you get after for selling the product at your price, less the wages that your employees get while selling it.
-There are two decisive forces: the higher your price, the more money you get.
-But the higher your price, the slower you sell and you spend more on wages.
+The displayed profit is based on the price that you input and the current market demand.
+Essentially it is the money that you receive after selling the product at a given price, less the wages that your employees get while selling it.
+There are two decisive forces at play: the higher the price, the more money you will get.
+But with the higher price, the slower you sell and hence you spend more on wages.

 More info can be found in the Economy model article.

-NPC stands for Non-player Character.
-It's a bot operated by Sim Companies, who's purpose is to provide game-essential resources on the market.
+NPC stands for Non-Player Character.
+It is a bot operated by Sim Companies, whose purpose is to provide game-essential resources to the market.
 The pricing is set up at the high side to allow players to sell at lower prices with profit.

-You need to visit your WAREHOUSE and click on the resource, enter a quantity and price, and then, hit SELL ON THE MARKET.
+You need to visit your WAREHOUSE, click on the resource, enter a quantity and price, and then select SELL ON THE MARKET.

 You will need to pay a market fee of 3% when the order is traded.
 Depending on the resource, you may need to provide Transportation units as well.
 These can be bought on the exchange.

 You can cancel your order on the market any time.
-The transportation units will be returned to you (because nothing was shipped out), the market fee that was not paid yet is refunded on cancel, but only after 48 hours from posting.
+The transportation units will be returned to you since no product was shipped out of your warehouse.
+The market fee that was not paid yet is refunded on cancel, but only after 48 hours from posting.
 Orders already placed cannot be modified, just cancelled.

 You need to visit your WAREHOUSE and click on the resource, enter quantity and price, and hit SEND CONTRACT.
 You need to enter the recipient company's name.
 The recipient has to accept your contract before the money can be credited to you.
 Either party can cancel the contract that has not been accepted yet and all resources, including Transportation units will be returned to you.

-In comparision to selling on market, by using contracts you will not pay any market fee.
-And use half as many Transportation units.
+In comparison to selling on market, by using contracts you will not pay any market fee and use half as many Transportation units.

-All your buildings can be upgraded to increase production/selling capacity.
-To upgrade a building you need to visit it and click UPGRADE BUILDING button.
+All of your buildings can be upgraded to increase production/selling capacity.
+To upgrade a building you need to visit it and click the UPGRADE BUILDING button.
 All buildings start at level 1.
 Upgrading to level 2 doubles the production/selling capacity.
-A level 3 building is 3 times as efficient as level 1, and so on.
+A level 3 building will produce/sell 3 times as much as a level 1 building, a level 4 building will produce/sell 4 times as much as a level 1 building and so on.

 Managing all your company funds costs money.
-Here's how much your company pays once it get very rich:
+Here is how much your company pays in accounting overhead:

 |Cash + bonds value over||Percentage|

-Research allows production of high quality products that sell faster allowing you to make more profit.
-The research unlocks after you have reached level 10.
+Research allows production of higher quality products that sell faster allowing you to make more profit.
+The ability to research unlocks once your company has reached level 10.

 You can build laboratories and research centers that produce research points.
-You can also buy them from other players.
-The research points can then be used to get patents, but not every research point results in a patent.
+You can also buy them from other players on the exchange or through contracts.
+The research points can then be used to get patents, but not every research point result in a patent.
 So be prepared for losses from researching areas that bring no money.

 Enough patents will allow you to produce higher quality products!
-Patents cannot be sold or transfered to other players.
+Patents cannot be sold or transferred to other players.

 The game runs on UTC time, but all times within the game are displayed in the company's local timezone.

-The economy goes thu phases.
+The economy goes through phases.
 This message means the phase just changed.
-The overall margins on all products are the same.
+The overall margins on all products stay the same no matter the economy phase.
 However, the cost to produce products alternate so the retail prices alternate with it.

 Checkout the encyclopedia to learn what are the new production costs and retail parameters.

-This does not impact you much of you are dealing with products that have an easy pipeline - or you operate on just-in-time bases and do not store intermediate inventory.
+This does not impact you as much if you are dealing with products that have an easy pipeline - or you operate on a just-in-time basis and hence do not store intermediate inventory.
 If, however, you hold a lot of inventory, the shift in pricing can cause your inventory to be worth more on economy boom, or less on depression.

 Exchange orders can be posted on the market following minimal price increments.